Easy to Difficult Bible Trivia Quiz

 Two calves pulled a cart from the Philistines to the Israelites.

-The Philistines sent the cart out without a driver.
+The Philistines sent the cart to the Israelites without a driver.

 It went to the field of Joshua in Beth Shemesh.